Michaelangel007/prime_benchmark/README.md

 release version taking 21 seconds... while the poor Python version took 3,226 seconds (~53 minutes).

-My friend Michaelangel007 then got involved and what ensued was an attempt to find a better version... and then a better version... then some threading, some heuristics and sieves...
+> My friend Michaelangel007 then got involved and what ensued was an attempt to find a better version... and then a better version... then some threading, some heuristics and sieves...
 Thank-you Mr.
 Babbage, sorry it took almost 200 years, but here is a really fast way to calculate your primes table.

+This still isn't as fast as primesieve (see References) but it shows how trivial it is to add OpenMP to a project.

 # Prime Benchmark